wrycu/StarWarsFFG-Enhancements/cypress/README.md

 ### Configuration

-The default Cypress configuration can be customized with a `cypress.env.json`.
-For example, to change the instance of FoundryVTT being tested to another port:
+The default Cypress configuration can be optionally customized with a `cypress.env.json`.
+For example, to change the instance of FoundryVTT being tested to another port, populate the file with:

 ```json
 {